songyy0415/epsilon/poincare/doc/tree.md

 ## How to create a Tree at compile time ?

-When you have a formula that does not need to change, you can define it at compile time (to be included in the flash) using KTrees.
+When you have a formula that does not need to change, you can define it at compile time (to be included in the flash) using a KTree.

 KTrees are a collective name for a collection of constexpr constructors defined in the headers [expression/k_tree.h](/poincare/src/expression/k_tree.h) and